Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

 The lower horizontal map of diagram (\ref{diagram cohomologies}) is defined as the restriction of the map $R$ when one takes $\Omega^a \mapsto 0$ and the vertical maps are the natural forgetful maps.
-We can conclude that the equivariant cohomology theory of Getzler makes the diagram of rings (\ref{diagram cohomologies}) commute.
+We can conclude that the equivariant differential forms defined by Getzler make the diagram of differential graded algebras (\ref{diagram cohomologies}) commute.
 This finishes the proof of the theorem. \end{proof}